-Brolin et al. documented the number of in-hospital deliveries and CSs in all health facilities offering emergency obstetrics before and during the EVD outbreak41.
-In total, 32 facilities were visited and data were collected in the period January 2014 to May 201541.
-The number of CSs decreased by approximately 20% during the outbreak41.
-There were great disparities within the country, with a decrease in CSs by almost 20% and 50% in the Northern and Southern provinces during the outbreak peak41.
-In the Eastern province, the number of CSs decreased by 20% during the outbreak peak, but then increased by 10% during the outbreak slow-down at the beginning of 201541.
-In the Western province, there was also a slight increase in CSs performed during the outbreak compared to the pre-outbreak period41.
-There was a significant association between the decrease in number of CSs and the number of EVD cases for all provinces41.
-In governmental facilities, the number of CSs decreased by 5% in the outbreak slow-down41.
-The number of CSs performed in private non-profit hospitals decreased by 49% and 58% during the outbreak peak and slow-down respectively41.
-The facilities that remained open, performed the same proportion of CSs and deliveries after the onset of the outbreak as before41.
+Brolin et al. documented the number of in-hospital deliveries and CSs in all health facilities offering emergency obstetrics before and during the EVD outbreak.
+In total, 32 facilities were visited and data were collected in the period January 2014 to May 2015.
+The number of CSs decreased by approximately 20% during the outbreak.
+There were great disparities within the country, with a decrease in CSs by almost 20% and 50% in the Northern and Southern provinces during the outbreak peak.
+In the Eastern province, the number of CSs decreased by 20% during the outbreak peak, but then increased by 10% during the outbreak slow-down at the beginning of 2015.
+In the Western province, there was also a slight increase in CSs performed during the outbreak compared to the pre-outbreak period.
+There was a significant association between the decrease in number of CSs decreased by 5% in the outbreak peak and increased by 5% in the outbreak slow-down.
+The number of CSs decreased by 5% in the outbreak peak and 50% in the number of CSs decreased by 5% in the outbreak peak and increased by 5% in the outbreak slow-down.
+The number of CSs performed in private non-profit hospitals decreased by 49% and 58% during the outbreak peak and slow-down respectively.
+The facilities that remained open, performed the same proportion of CSs and deliveries after the onset of the outbreak as before.